B2B marketing is a marketing practice of selling to other businesses. However, it isn’t nearly as straightforward as targeting consumers.

 What better way to reach a B2B audience than by targeting them with ads based on the tools and software they love using?

-Target the followers or fans of specific technology tools to come at an audience from a whole new angle.
+For a successful B2B content strategy, target the followers or fans of specific technology tools to come at an audience from a whole new angle.
 Knowing what tools a person already buys reveals a lot about what type of customer they would be for you.

 This is a great way to improve lead quality and bring in the type of customers that can afford your offering.